tonyCwei/JoJos-Doom-Adventure/README.md

 </p>

 How it works:
-1. Spwan the [Scanner Actor](Source/Doom/Ability/Scanner.cpp) at the player location, which contains a **Post Process Component** that will apply the scanner material([Check out Material Blueprint](https://blueprintue.com/blueprint/kme0-79b/)).
+1. Spwan the [Scanner Actor](Source/Doom/Ability/Scanner.cpp) at the player location, which contains a **Post Process Component** that will apply the scanner material([Material Blueprint](https://blueprintue.com/blueprint/kme0-79b/)).
 2. The scanner expanding effect is achieved by updating the material's radius through **Material Parameter Collection** in the scanner's **TimelineUpdate**
 3. **Custom Stencils** are assigned to relevant objects, allowing the material to differentiate between enemies, pickups, and weapons.